University of Hawaii Hosted Website Service

 - Robotic tape librarian

-Servers and Services are monitored by the ITS Information Technology Operations Center (ITOC) 24x7, except for State holidays.
+Servers and Services are monitored by the ITS Client Service and Operations Center (CSOC) 24x7.
 In the event of a problem, the escalation process provides for documented procedures designed to ensure expeditious problem resolution and restoration of the service.

 System Backup and Recovery

 Full system backups are done weekly with incremental backups done daily after normal working hours.
 Full system backups are retained for three weeks.
 Daily incremental backups are retained until the next full system backup.

 While ITS has well established practices and procedures to ensure the reliability of backups, ITS can assume no liability for any problems with restoring from backups.
 All ITS backups are done over a private network.